tymyrddin/purple/source/docs/risk-management/risk-assessment.md

 Step 2: Define the scales concretely (15 minutes)

 Generic definitions produce inconsistent ratings.
-Define likelihood and impact in terms specific to your organisation.
+Define likelihood and impact in terms specific to the organisation.

 Likelihood: high means this could happen multiple times per year, requires limited effort or access, and is consistent with what comparable organisations have experienced.
 Medium means it could happen once per year and requires some effort or particular conditions.
 Low means it is unlikely in normal circumstances and requires significant effort or rare conditions.

 Impact: high means service outage exceeding one day, significant financial loss, regulatory exposure, safety implications, or serious reputational damage.
 Medium means service degradation, moderate financial impact, customer complaints, and a meaningful recovery effort.
 Low means minor inconvenience with quick recovery and limited scope.

-Adapt these to your context.
+Adapt these to the organisation's context.
 The right definitions for a healthcare provider are different from those for a software company.

 Step 3: Assess each risk (30 to 40 minutes)